Discord-Coding-Community/FFXIV-Macros/GUIDELINES.md

 ```
  - Add a new line for each skill and make sure to follow the format

-The Folder format for Macros is as follows:
+The Folder format for Macro files is as follows:

 ```
   > [MACRO NAME]